GodderE2D/vipin/src/data/blog/sakuraroom.md

 - All we have to do is enter the MD5 Hash from Twitter and we get WIFI information

-- Lastly, we need to search for the BSSID on wigle.net, a site that I rant endlessly about for how **shitty** (pardon my language) it is.
+- Lastly, we need to search for the BSSID on wigle.net, a site that I could rant endlessly about for how **shitty** (pardon my language) it is.
 I like how there is a database for this, but it is very poorly built, and without the help of @ElizabethNoir on Discord, I couldn't have answered it.

 ## HOMEBOUND